WSVN: Influence on the industry

 WSVN's tabloid format proved heavily influential to the industry and was widely imitated throughout the country.
 (Note: The following local and national media outlets have attributed WSVN with this distinction:) The station and its unlikely success was the subject of a Harvard Business School case study.
 In one week in 1993, Cheatwood received requests for news tape in cities ranging from Los Angeles to Louisville, Kentucky.
 Frank Magid consultant Eric Braun likened WSVN to an updated form of the Eyewitness News and Action News formats 20 years earlier and compared it to radio commentator Walter Winchell.
 Braun consulted other news departments nationwide on incorporating elements of the WSVN format but advised against the format being copied outright, telling the Herald, "It's something you could only do in Miami.
 No other city in North America has the rhythm of Miami."
 One of Braun's clients was WTVJ, which began emphasizing crime coverage, larger graphics, and a pressroom feel in its newscasts amid frequent on-air turnover and criticisms of a lost identity.
 Another client was WKYC-TV, a former NBC-owned station that experienced significant off- and on-air turnover under Multimedia, Inc., and adopted WSVN's emphasis on a higher volume of shorter stories, minimal crosstalk, and bold headlines like "TOP STORY" or "SPECIAL REPORT".
 While WKYC's ratings did not immediately improve, the station was regarded as having finally found a direction not seen under NBC ownership.

 Other stations across the country attempted to import WSVN's format outright.
-Bill Applegate, who oversaw WABC-TV's late 1980s tabloid format, joined WBBM-TV, the CBS-owned outlet in Chicago; WBBM incorporated much of WSVN's visual presentation and hired away some of the station's air talent, including Penny Daniels, Joan Lovett, Jim Berry, and Rick Leventhal, along with hiring WSVN producer Mark Toney to be its news director.
+Bill Applegate, who oversaw WABC-TV's late 1980s tabloid format, joined WBBM-TV, the CBS-owned outlet in Chicago; WBBM incorporated much of WSVN's visual presentation and hired away some of the station's on-air talent, including Penny Daniels, Joan Lovett, Jim Berry, and Rick Leventhal, along with hiring WSVN producer Mark Toney to be its news director.
 WBBM's changes eschewed their long-standing reputation of investigative, serious journalism and ultimately produced mixed results in the ratings.
 Scott Jones, a former WSVN producer, was hired as news director for KRBK-TV in Sacramento, California, and quickly promoted to co-owned KPLR-TV in St. Louis, but his tenure lasted less than nine months as ownership disagreed with his implementation of the WSVN format.
 By 2002, Applegate, now heading WOIO/WUAB in Cleveland, relaunched the station's low-rated news operation with a fast-paced tabloid style that drew comparisons to WSVN.